 I’m sure some of you are wondering, “Where is she?”
 “Has she stopped walking?”
 “Did she fail on her mission to walk 365 days?”
 But then again, it’s just as likely no one is paying attention.

 I am here.
 I am walking.
 What I am struggling with is writing.
 I am wasting too much time listening to the negative vibes.
 I can’t seem to shut them out despite the encouragement and praise I have received from wonderful people I have never met.
 So today I am determined to shut the naysayers and old biddies out.
 I am writing.

 Saturday.
 Lots of errands, including house hunting.
 We are determined to find a house.
-My husband is not adjusting well to apartment life.
+Rich is not adjusting well to apartment life.
 This week the chain-smoking insomniac upstairs reached an all time high on the annoying neighbor meter.
 He/she has been grating on Rich’s nerves for weeks now.
 Let’s call he/she, Coffin Nail, for the sake of brevity.
 Coffin Nail lives upstairs.
 We are guessing the roommates don’t like smoking in the apartment because Coffin Nail retreats to the deck like lemmings to the sea, anytime, day or night.

 (Note to self: Google lemming.
 What are lemmings and why do they head to the sea?)